kb-dk/solr-and-snippets/corpus_analysis/README.md

 abbaabbacdecde
 ```

-So while it fails more often than it succeeds, the most common results
+So while it may fail more often than it succeeds, the successes give
-are reasonable.
+results that are reasonable.

 The last rhyme is one is the most common one found,
 and it is also one of the socalled Petrarchan rhyme schemes,
 [Cf. this](https://poetscollective.org/everysonnet/tag/abbaabbacdecde/).